Dirkster99/NumericUpDownLib/Readme.md

 # Overview

+## Features Added in Version 3.0

+- Display and Edit of Hex values
+- Text portion editing can be:
+  - Cancelled with Escape key or can be
+  - Okay'ed with Enter Key

+- The Edit TextBox displays during editing a Red or Green indicator (in upper left corner) depending on whether current text is:
+  - a valid number (GREEN) or
+  - not valid number (RED)

+- Dependency Features Added:
+  - IsLargeStepEnabled
+  - FormatString
+  - NumberStyle

+- Improved Style/Template

+Thanx for contributing go to [heartacker](https://github.com/heartacker) :pray:

+## More Features

 This library implements numeric up down WPF controls to edit a value:
 - by dragging the mouse vertically/horizontally (see recording below) or
 - by clicking up/down arrow (repeat) buttons or